 Another Chicagoland favorite is Reuters Bakery.
 For over 85 years they have been making bread, cakes, and more on the far west side of Grand Avenue.

 They have a full selection of the classic paczki but their strawberry and peach are split in half and stuffed with juicy fresh fruit.
 If you get there early you’ll see the ladies slicing the fresh strawberries by hand.
 These little pastries are a bit messy and not the traditional paczki but they sure are tasty.

-Here in Madison if you’re looking for paczki your selection may not be as plentiful but you can find some tasty paczki.
+In Madison, if you’re looking for paczki your selection may not be as plentiful but you can find some tasty paczki.
 Try one of our local favorites The Rolling Pin.
 It’s a European bakery that’s actually in Fitchburg (a small suburb just south of Madison).
-If you’re a Good Trouble fan you will recognize Fitchburg as the home town of one of the characters.
+If you’re a Good Trouble fan you will recognize Fitchburg as the hometown of one of the characters.
 They have some pretty authentic tasting paczki and in quite a few varieties too.

 Where ever you pick you a plumb delicious paczki enjoy it.
 You’ll discover why so many people indulge in these sweet treats every year on Fat Tuesday or Fat Thursday.